-The PIGA gene provides instructions for making a protein called phosphatidylinositol glycan class A. This protein takes part in a series of steps that produce a molecule called GPI anchor.
-Specifically, phosphatidylinositol glycan class A is involved in the first step of the sequence, which produces an intermediate molecule called N-acetylglucosaminyl phosphatidylinositol, or GlcNAc-PI.
-This step takes place in the endoplasmic reticulum of the cell, a structure involved in protein processing and transport.
-The PIGA protein forms a complex with several other proteins, and this complex helps to start the reaction that produces GlcNAc-PI.
+The PIGA gene provides instructions for making a protein called phosphatidylinositol glycan class A (shortened to PIG-A).
+The PIG-A protein takes part in a series of steps that produce a molecule called glycophosphatidylinositol (GPI) anchor.
+Specifically, the PIG-A protein is one piece of a group of proteins (a complex) that performs the first step of the series, which produces an intermediate molecule called N-acetylglucosaminyl phosphatidylinositol, or GlcNAc-PI.

 Health Conditions Related to Genetic Changes